When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 A sports coat is the opposite of a suit jacket in several ways.

-The presence of texture and pattern is intended to make it explicitly clear that you are not wearing a divided suit and, on the other hand, to emphasize the casual nature of the sports coat.
+The presence of texture and pattern is intended to make it explicitly clear that you are not wearing a divided suit and, on the other hand, to emphasise the casual nature of the sports coat.

 It can be useful to consider the sport coat as having country origins, while a suit is best suited for city wear.